ROCm/pyrsmi/README.md

 ## List of API functions

+- The list is not exhaustive.
+Please refer to the code for missing functions.

 | Function | Description | Argument | Return Type | Note |
 | -------- | ----------- | -------  | ----------  | ---- |
 | smi_initialize | initialize rsmi | None | None |  |